The Field Operations Program is based in Anchorage with staff also located at the major fishing ports of Dutch Harbor and Kodiak.

 North Pacific Observer Program

-The Fisheries Monitoring and Analysis Division (FMA) administers the North Pacific Observer Program (Observer Program) which plays a vital role in the conservation and management of the Bering Sea, Aleutian Islands, and Gulf of Alaska groundfish and halibut fisheries.
+The North Pacific Observer Program, which is administered by the Fisheries Monitoring and Analysis Division, plays a vital role in the conservation and management of the Bering Sea, Aleutian Islands, and Gulf of Alaska groundfish and halibut fisheries.
 The program trains, briefs, debriefs, and oversees over 450 observers annually who collect catch data onboard fishing vessels and at onshore processing plants that is used for in-season management and scientific purposes such as stock assessments and ecosystem studies.
 The program ensures that the data collected by observers are of the highest quality possible by implementing rigorous quality control and quality assurance processes for the data collected by observers.

 Jennifer Ferdinand became the Director of the Fisheries Monitoring and Analysis Division in December 2017.
 Jenn first joined NOAA in 1998 after experiencing the intersection of science and management first hand as a fisheries observer in the groundfish and crab fisheries.
 After 10 years with the Fisheries and Monitoring Division as a debriefer, observer training, and Program Manager, she moved into the position of Planning Officer where she was integral to developing and implementing the Center's strategic planning process.